 - Respondents from every Scottish NHS region (though Lothian and Greater Glasgow & Clyde were underrepresented)

 - 20+ specialities; mostly Health Visitors, Midwives, Family Nurses, GPNs & LDNs

 - 33% of respondents had 25+ years of experience – the largest proportion

 - 8% of respondents had 5 years or less of experience – the smallest proportion

 - 20 respondents were randomly chosen and received one £50 voucher each

-This is the first of a series of blogs that will share what we learned from these 219 completed surveys.
-Future blogs will summarise the knowledge and experiences of the remarkable community nurses and midwives who responded, all whilst working through yet another wave of the COVID-19 pandemic.
-There will be a variety of quotes from these completed surveys to illustrate the depth and diversity of their beliefs and insights.
+This is the first in a series of blogs that shares what we learned from these 219 completed surveys.
+Future blogs summarise the knowledge and experiences of the remarkable community nurses and midwives who responded, all whilst working through yet another wave of the COVID-19 pandemic.
+There are a variety of quotes from these completed surveys to illustrate the depth and diversity of their beliefs and insights.

 - FASD is becoming more of a concern for community nurses and midwives (you’re here)